-Proposition 1.
+Corollary 1.
 Effect of third-degree price discrimination on total output when the weak market is more competitive.

-If competitive pressure, measured by the number of firms, is higher in the weak market, it is ceteris paribus more likely that price discrimination will reduce total output and therefore social welfare.
+If competitive pressure, measured by the number of firms, is higher in the weak market, then ceteris paribus it is more likely that price discrimination will reduce total output and therefore social welfare.